-Evidence from the 5-year period ending in the third quarter of 1999 suggests that gains in homeownership derived importantly from minority communities.
-Homeownership rates among Blacks and Latinos jumped a substantial 4.6 and 5.2 percentage points during this period, relative to a 3.7 percentage point gain for Whites.
-In percent terms, Black and Hispanic homeownership rates moved up by 11 and 13 percent respectively, relative to about a 5-percent gain for Whites.
+Evidence from the 5-year period ending in the third quarter of 1999 suggests that much of the gain in homeownership can be attributed to minority communities Homeownership rates among African-Americans and Latinos jumped a substantial 4.6 and 5.2 percentage points during this period, relative to a 3.7-percentage-point gain for Whites.
+In percentage terms, African-American and Hispanic homeownership rates moved up by 11 and 13 percent, respectively, compared to approximately a 5-percent gain for White rates.

 Even with those gains, however, sizable homeownership rate gaps persist between minority and White populations.
-These gaps in homeownership eased down by only about a percentage point over the 1994-99 period and remained close to 27 percentage points.
-For example, by late 1999, nearly 74 percent of Whites had achieved homeownership status, compared with only about 46 to 47 percent of Black and Hispanic households.

-Minority homeownership gains were well evidenced in suburban locations, where the rate of minority homeownership moved up from about 50 to 55 percent during this period.
-Among suburban Whites, homeownership rates moved up from about 74 to 77 percent.
+Those minority-White gaps in homeownership eased down by only approximately 1 percentage point over the 1994-99 period and remained near 27 percentage points.
+For example, by late 1999, nearly 74 percent of White households had achieved homeownership status, compared to only approximately 46 to 47 percent of African-American and Hispanic households.
+Minority homeownership gains were well evidenced in suburban locations, where the rate of minority homeownership moved up from approximately 50 to 55 percent during this period.
+Among suburban Whites, homeownership rates moved up from approximately 74 to 77 percent.
 The ownership rate among households earning less than median family income was 50 percent in 1999.
-Among households under the age of 35, the homeownership rate was about 40 percent in 1999.
+Among households under the age of 35, the homeownership rate was approximately 40 percent in 1999.
 Interestingly, the rate for young households has dropped a full 5 percentage points since 1979.
-The highest homeownership rate-among households in the 55 to 64-year-old group-was approximately 81 percent.
+The highest homeownership rate-among households in the 55- to 64year-old group-was approximately 81 percent.